 DANGEROUS - MAY BITE AND COULD BE LIFE THREATENING

 The spiders listed below have been known to cause death or give bites that are classed as dangerous or life threatening.
 However, there is an antivenin available for the Black Widow which is the spider most likely to have caused deaths in the United States.
 Click here for a map showing the location of some of the dangerous spiders found in the USA.

 WEB SPINNING SPIDERS

 Black Widow - Latrodectus mactans

-The black widow is one of the most commercially popular spiders and is a favorite Halloween costume for trick-or-treaters here in the U.S. Widow spiders belong to the family of comb footed spiders (Family Therididae).
+The black widow is one of the most commercially popular spiders and is a favourite Halloween costume for trick-or-treaters in the U.S. Widow spiders belong to the family of comb footed spiders (Family Therididae).
 The female, about 1.3 cm (0.5 in) long, is glossy black, densely clothed with microscopic hairs, and marked with a characteristic red hourglass on the underside of the abdomen.
 The male, which is rarely seen, is smaller than the female and has four pairs of red marks along the sides of the abdomen.
 The Black Widow is found in the warmer regions in every state in the United States except Alaska; it lives in a variety of natural and domestic habitats.
 The venomous bite of the Black Widow Spider, causes muscle spasms and breathing difficulty in humans and may be fatal.
 Black Widows comprise about six species and inhabit most of the warmer regions of the world to a latitude of about 45 degrees N. The female black widow spider, though it is the most venomous spider in North America, seldom causes death as it injects a very small amount of poison when it bites.
 Reports indicate human mortality at well less than 1% from black widow spider bites.